 - A few months later I found a job posting to work in communications for the ELCA.
 I applied, praying they’d consider me for an interview.
 That was nearly five years ago in March.

 - Faith stories are the best stories.
-I’ve interviewed a woman who was baptized at 100-years-old, a pastor and roller derby announcer, veterans, liturgical dancers, teens at the 2015 ELCA Youth Gathering, 30 millennials on why they’re still attending church and more.
+I’ve interviewed a woman who was baptized at 100-years-old, a pastor and roller derby announcer, veterans, liturgical dancers, teens at ELCA Youth Gatherings, 30 millennials on why they’re still attending church and more.
 It’s a privilege to amplify voices across this church who are living out their faith through service to others.
 I’m grateful every day that my job allows me to express to others the healing, transformative power of God’s grace.